ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The syntax of Normalized Paths is restricted so that there is one and only one way of representing any given Normalized Path.
-Putting this another way, for any two distinct Normalized Paths, a JSON document exists which will yield distinct results when the Normalized Paths are applied to it.
+Putting this another way, for any two distinct Normalized Paths, a JSON document exists that will yield distinct results when the Normalized Paths are applied to it.

 Certain characters are escaped, in one and only one way; all other characters are unescaped.